philarios/philarios/philarios-docs/index.md

 Depending on what you want to achieve by using this library, i.e. what your objective is, you should be looking at the documentation of different submodules.

-### Getting started with replacing configuration files (YAML, JSON, HCL) with type-safe configuration
+### Getting started with replacing configuration files (YAML, JSON, HCL) with type-safe specs
 The library currently supports a number of different systems, all of which I have created because I used them in the past or I am currently using them.

-* The [CircleCI](philarios-circleci) module contains a DSL for writing CircleCI configurations
+* The [CircleCI](philarios-circleci) module contains specs for writing CircleCI configurations
 * The [Concourse](philarios-concourse) module describes how to create Concourse pipeline configurations
 * The [Terraform](philarios-terraform) module allows you to write arbitrary Terraform configurations in a type-safe way